 VENEER & LACQUER

 - Regularly dust the leather with a soft cloth.
-Avoid rubbing the leather vigorously.
+Avoid strong rubbing in general.

-- Depending on use, leather furniture should be cleaned and cared for once or twice a year, e.g. before and after the summer months when the heating is not on.
+- Clean and care for leather furniture once or twice a year, depending on usage, preferably before and after the heating season.

 - Always use a clean cloth and clean the fabric in a circular motion; do not let the fabric become too wet.